This game has a notes page

 The used version adds some more piano instrumentation.

-The unused alternate uses a synth sample for the lead instead of a trumpet.
+The unused version uses a synth sample for the lead instead of a trumpet.

-The unused alternative leverages a baritone brass instrument instead of the typical trumpet one.
+The unused version leverages a baritone brass instrument instead of the typical trumpet one.

 A track meant for cutscenes which aren't implemented.